 it is more likely that you will come across a selfish guy than someone dangerous.
 These precautions are just smart to use in the event you seriously misjudged the situation.
 You should never proceed, even with a well lit public introductory meeting if you are at all fearful.
 And, you should still take these precautions if you feel very comfortable.
 It can’t hurt and someone who is safe and cares for you, will accept and encourage you making yourself safe.

 Remember, you know virtually nothing about this person other than what he has shared with you in Internet communication.
 Unfortunately, it is quite easy to pretend to be someone you are not online.
 So please take some precautions before agreeing to meet someone.

 Many smart phones have built in safety features that allow you to alert trusted contacts that you are in danger.
 You can trigger such an alarm without being obvious but be sure to test it before you have to rely on it.
 Here is how to enable this feature on Apple iPhone.
 For Android, it’s different for most makes and models so you’ll have to research it on your own, I’m afraid.
 There also apps that help keep you safe.

-- Leave the meeting point together and then say goodbye outside or leave before him but whatever you do, make sure he does not follow you.
+- Leave the meeting point together and then say goodbye outside or leave before him.

 Below is a simple list of warning signs that should help to tell you if you are dealing with a potential predator instead of someone who is safe.
 Please note that this is not an exhaustive list and that you should always use your own discretion.